rows/community/giving/covid19.md

 - Simão Belchior (vizzuality)
 - Anonymous x 4

-Note: donations are sorted by amount, then date.

 # Background

 The institution [CASA](https://casa-apoioaosemabrigo.org) (_Centro de Apoio ao Sem-Abrigo_ or the Center for Support to the Homeless) has been very affected by the COVID-19 pandemic.